-Using the vertical plane for planting offers the opportunity to make the most of the space in your garden.
 Living walls and vertical gardens are increasingly being used to beautify walls and offer more space for display and production.
+Using the vertical plane for planting offers the opportunity to make the most of walls, fences and barriers.
 Knowing how to create a living wall and vertical garden is especially useful in small gardens, courtyards and balconies, to use every perspective.
 You can simply attach pots on the wall or opt for a range of systems with pockets or automated hydroponics.

 For maximum drama, a full living wall is stunning, or in limited space you could plant your own growing art in a picture frame, create a tower of stacked pots, or use climbing plants for a cascade of colour.

-Read on for tips on creating a vertical garden, and don't miss our guide to designing a garden to ensure the rest of your space is just right.
+Read on for tips on creating a vertical garden, and don't miss our garden ideas page for more inspiration.

 What's the difference between living walls and vertical gardens?

 Simply put, living walls are often created with modular systems fixed to a wall; they can cover a whole wall or a small section.

 Vertical gardens take a more traditional approach, using everything from pergolas to containers to use the vertical plane within the garden.

 Let's take a look at living walls first.

 What do you need to create a living wall?

 The range of commercially available green wall or panel systems may seem daunting, but in general they are either soil-based modules, soil-based fabric membranes or hydroponic systems that rely on water and fertiliser fed to the plants from a tank system.
 Keep in mind the weight of the system and strength of your garden fence or wall.